technmsg/spcrew.org/docs/errata.md

 ## Affiliations

-The opinions expressed on this site are those of the site maintainers and not those of their respective employers (past or present), [Anne Arundel County Public Schools](https://www.aacps.org), or the [Falcon Drama Boosters](https://www.sphsdrama.com/about).
+The opinions expressed on this site are those of the site maintainers and not those of their respective employers (past or present), [Anne Arundel County Public Schools](https://www.aacps.org), or the [Falcon Drama Boosters](https://sphsdrama.membershiptoolkit.com/our_board).

-The site maintainer is a participant in the [Amazon Services LLC Associates Program](https://affiliate-program.amazon.com/), an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to [amazon.com](https://www.amazon.com?tag=sptech-20).
-As an Amazon Associate we earn from qualifying purchases.
-All commissions from the program are used to subsidize the cost of web site hosting and [support](support.html) tech crew.

 ## Privacy